 Note: This post is sponsored by Schlitterbahn Waterpark and H-E-B stores.

-Schlitterbahn New Braunfels is the perfect water park for preschoolers.
+Schlitterbahn New Braunfels is the perfect water park for preschoolers and their families!
 You can bring a picnic, parking is free, life jackets are provided and there are incredible water playgrounds in every park.
 Did I mention kids 2 and under are free?!

 10 Tips for taking preschoolers to Schlitterbahn

 To fully enjoy all that Schlitterbahn New Branunfels has to offer it is important to understand how the waterpark is laid out.
 Schlitterbahn is 64 acres and has 2 parks, the East and the West.
 The West is the the original Schlitterbahn that I remember coming to as a kid.
 The East has 3 separate sections inside of the park: Surfenburg, Blastenhoff, and Tubenbach.
 The East East and West parks are separated by a few neighborhood streets, and there is a free shuttle that runs all day to and from both parks.

 To make the most of the day, it is important to plan.
 There are 6 awesome water playgrounds scattered throughout the 4 sections of the park for little ones.
 We like to start in the east park section of Surfenburg.
 Kiddie Park has a pirate ship, giant octopus, yellow submarine and numerous small slides all with padded foam slides.

 2. Arrive at 9:30 and set up camp

 By arriving at 9:30, you ensure a good parking spot in the East lot closest to Surfenberg.
 (Note: This lot will fill up by 10am.)
 The ticket booth is typically open a little early so you can get wristbands and apply sunscreen while you wait for the gates to open.
 Once inside, I recommend leaving the cooler and towels at Surfenburg.
 There are tons of shaded picnic tables surrounding Kiddie Coast.